Memoir & Biography

 Zellweger, Thomas.
 Managing the Family Business: Theory and Practice.
 2017.
 Edward Elgar Pub.

 There are many memoirs that deal with sibling relationships.
 Some give details about horrific aggressive and abusive behavior.
 While there is value in uncovering and challenging the stigma of sibling abuse, and while we can celebrate the courage it takes for people to share their story as a cautionary tale, such memoirs tend not to provide the antagonist’s response or experience; this is especially problematic (for us) when they are still living.
 As an organization that understands the struggles in overcoming trauma, and the need for separation and revelation, we also recognize that arriving at mutual understanding, if not reconciliation, is most likely achieved through less public confrontations.
-Hence, our selection here is not comprehensive in our attempt to highlight books that reveal subtleties of sibling relationships and the impacts they can have on one’s life.
+Hence, our selection here is not comprehensive, in our attempt to highlight books that reveal the subtleties of sibling relationships and the impacts they can have on the course of one’s life.

 Biden, Hunter.
 Beautiful Things: A Memoir.
 2021.
 Gallery Publishing Group.
 NPR Review.
 [Hunter, son of the U.S. President, details his relationship with his brother, Beau, and how the grief over Beau’s death changed him.]

 Burrus, A Embry.
 The Life We Choose: A Sibling’s Story.
 2017.

 Chopra, Deepak and Sanjiv Chopra.
 Brotherhood: Dharma, Destiny and the American Dream.
 2013.

 Duplass, Mark and Jay Duplass.
 Like Brothers.
 2018.
 Ballantine Books.

 Fell, Lynda Cheldelin and Christine Bastone (Eds.).
 Grief Diaries: Loss of a Sibling.
 2015.
 AlyBlue Media.
 [The stories of 13 people who grieved for a sibling]